RedpointArchive/netcode.io-browser/README.md

 # Browser extensions for netcode.io

-This repository enables the use of [netcode.io](https://github.com/networkprotocol/netcode.io) via browser extensions, prior to it's adoption in browsers.
+This repository enables the use of [netcode.io](https://github.com/networkprotocol/netcode.io) via browser extensions, prior to its adoption in browsers.

 **This is super experimental right now!**